 Moreover, factors, such as technological advancements to mitigate challenges posed by conventional methods of vector production, increase in the number of clinical studies, and a growing number of gene therapy candidates, coupled with their rapid progression through various phases of clinical development, are primarily driving the demand for viral vector and plasmid DNA manufacturing.
 However, high cost of gene therapies and challenges in viral vector manufacturing capacity are expected to obstruct the market growth.

 Plasmid DNA Segment is Expected to Register Robust Growth.

-For instance, in December 2019, Genopis, plasmid DNA manufacturer in San Diego, to Launch GMP Contract Manufacturing Business for plasmid DNA production.
-Moreover, growing R&D on cancer research owing to the rising burden, increasing demand for DNA therapeutics are expected to fuel the segment growth over the forecast period.
+Moreover, growing R&D on cancer research owing to the rising burden of the disease and the increasing demand for DNA therapeutics are expected to fuel the segment growth over the forecast period.

 North America Dominates the Market in Terms of Revenue Generated